-As the dates of the associate's and joint ventures' financial statements used are not coterminous with that of the Group, the Group's share of results is arrived at based on the latest available un-audited management financial statements up to the end of the reporting period.
+As the dates of the associate's financial statements used are not co-terminous with that of the Group, the Group's share of results is arrived at based on the latest available un-audited management financial statements up to the end of the reporting period.
 Consistent accounting policies are applied for like transactions and events in similar circumstances.